tonyfast/data-science-101-cwe-materials/curriculum/02-materials/lesson.md

 <a name="ind-practice2"></a>
 ## Independent Practice: Data Science Case Study (20 mins)

+Activity:

+Using the dataset(s) from [Part 1 - Guided Practice](#guided-practice1) or [Part 1 - Independent Practice](#ind-practice1), pair up and review the decision tree algorithm.
+This model is created using *scikit-learn*.
+Can you understand the code?
+If so, can you implement it?
+Work in pairs and review the [scikit learn documentation](http://scikit-learn.org/stable/modules/tree.html) to assist you!
+Afterwar, we'll come back and discuss this as a class.

 > Instructor Note:
+> Remind the students of what scikit-learn is used for, referring to the discussion from the [Guided Practice](#guided-practice1).
+Emphasize the importance of learning to look up documentation when they encounter something new!

+For this exercise, you'll need to download the [DataScience101_Part2_DecisionTree.ipynb](./code/DataScience101_Part2_DecisionTree.ipynb) and the [Iris dataset](./code/data/iris.csv).

+> Make sure to help students access a copy of the notebook [DataScience101_Part2_DecisionTree.ipynb](./code/DataScience101_Part2_DecisionTree.ipynb) and the [Iris dataset](./code/data/iris.csv).
+If they have trouble accessing on Github, use Dropbox and provide students with a link.
 >
-> Activity
->
-> Using the dataset(s) from [Part 1 - Guided Practice](#guided-practice1) or [Part 1 - Independent Practice](#ind-practice1) implement a decision tree algorithm using scikit-learn.
->
-> Remind the students of that scikit-learn is, from the discussion from [Guided Practice](#guided-practice1).
->
-> Provide a copy of the notebook [DataScience101_Part2_DecisionTree.ipynb](./code/DataScience101_Part2_DecisionTree.ipynb) and the [Iris dataset](./code/data/iris.csv).
->
-> The notebook makes use of the Scikit-learn library.
-> We have not had an opportunity to demo the library or the decision tree model.
->
-> Therefore, we suggest providing the complete notebook and let the students work in pairs to run and discuss the code.
+> Note: As a reminder, students have not had an opportunity to demo the library or the decision tree model yet.
+Therefore, provide them with the complete notebook and ask students to work in pairs to run and discuss the code.
+Then bring the class back together to explain the code and allow for questions.
->
-> Bring the class together to explain the code and allow for questions.

 ***